dwyl/home/README.md

 smoking,
 vaping,
 drinking alcohol
 or any other non prescription / illegal substances.

 [Profanity](https://en.wikipedia.org/wiki/Profanity)
 is discouraged
 as is shouting.
+Any kind of adult content.

+Bottom line:
+be nice to everyone.
+If you see someone being unkind,